AbstractVersion/k8s-stre4m-me/README.md

 That practically means that we have ONE API to rule them all (applications, resources etc.), and this API is k8s API is gettting close to that.

 * A gitOps kind of tool that will help me

+Therefore combine a gitops (argo) with crossplane (both native in k8s) manages infrastracture and application while providing auto synch with gitub repositories and CD.